-Discover the child development milestones your kids will reach during their motor development and what it means when it comes to their physical activity and play.
+Discover the child development milestones your kids will reach in terms of their motor development and what it means when it comes to their physical activity and play.

-I am a big proponent of physical activity for kids because I know the positive impact it has not only on their physical development, but on child brain development and perceptual-motor, social, and emotional development.
+I'm a big proponent of physical activity for kids because I know the positive impact it has not only on their physical development, but on perceptual-motor, social, emotional, and child brain development.

 Below are the stages you can expect your child to pass through on the way to maturity.
 I think you'll also find this to be a helpful resource for determining when your your child is old enough to participate successfully in organized, competitive kids sports activities.